 Be a Leader.
 Be part of LeadNY.

-New York’s top leadership development program is now accepting applications for its next class of leaders in the food, agriculture and natural resources industries of the Northeast.
+New York’s top leadership development program accepts applications from professionals in the food, agriculture and natural resources sectors of the Northeast.

 LeadNY, a pioneering training program for mid-career professionals, provides intensive one- or two-year programs to improve leadership skills, self-awareness, issues analysis, critical thinking and civic engagement.
 Based at Cornell University’s College of Agriculture and Life Sciences, the program links Cornell leadership and global development expertise with real-world training to help professionals maximize their potential in their careers and their community-based impact in the Northeast.

 - An online application

 Three letters of recommendation (required): Ask three individuals with personal knowledge of your leadership abilities and potential to submit a letter of recommendation in your support.
 These individuals should be given a recommendation form and information describing the LeadNY program. (required)